 Katherine and Spencer in New Orleans while on a cross country bicycle trip in 2016.

-Our goal is to sustain our family, our crew and our community with the healthiest, tastiest, highest quality produce available.
+Our goal is to sustain our family, our crew and our community with the healthiest, tastiest, highest quality produce available, all year round.

 We aim to pass on the love and enthusiasm we have for growing and eating fresh vegetables with our crew and our customers while also maintaining a high quality of life for all who work to produce it.